1. Dog Frisbee Game

 Building your own agility course in the backyard can be a fun way to give your dog some mental and physical exercises.
 Walk your dog through the course and have him jump through a hula hoop, or hop over one or two rolled-up blankets, or weave through some little mini cones.

-Building a backyard agility course doesn’t need to be expensive.
+Building a backyard agility course (link to my review) doesn’t need to be expensive.
 You can use everyday objects that you can find around your home.
 Just be creative, and let your imagination runs wild.
 Here are some household objects to start with: old blankets, pillows, towels, hula hoop, large open-ended box, kitchen stair, stool, a pole on two boxes, ball, frisbee, and more.

 6. Hide and Seek